ChenXie-astro/jwstIFURDI/README.md

 ```
 Post-processing parameters can be modified in the Python script.
 The above process can be divided into 6 steps.

-**Step 1**: image alignment
+**Step 1**: image alignment\
 Info: centering both science and reference cubes to the image center.
-The star position was determined by using the diffraction spikes and [centerRadon](https://github.com/seawander/centerRadon).
+The star position was determined by using the diffraction spikes and [centerRadon](https://github.com/seawander/centerRadon).\
 Output: aligned science and reference cubes

-**Step 2**: RDI subtraction
+**Step 2**: RDI subtraction\
-RDI: residual_image  = sicence_image - scaling_factor * refernce_image
+RDI: residual_image  = sicence_image - scaling_factor * refernce_image\
-Info: Step 2 can be performed right after step 1.
+Info: Step 2 can be performed right after step 1.\
-input: aligned science and reference cubes, a spike mask, and an annular mask for fitting the scaling factor in RDI
+Input: aligned science and reference cubes, a spike mask, and an annular mask for fitting the scaling factor in RDI\
-output: residual disk cube after RDI
+Output: residual disk cube after RDI

-**Step 3**: calculate the PSF convolution effect
+**Step 3**: calculate the PSF convolution effect\
 Info: IFU PSF is wavelength dependent and a fixed aperture was used in extracting the disk spectrum.
-Thus, the PSF convolution effect needs to be corrected.
+Thus, the PSF convolution effect needs to be corrected.\
-Input: disk model parameters and masks of disk spectral extracting regions
+Input: disk model parameters and masks of disk spectral extracting regions\
-Output: The PSF convolution correction factor as a function of wavelength
+Output: The PSF convolution correction factor as a function of wavelength\
 Step 3 prepares the correction file for Step 6

-**Step 4**: create a r^0.5 correction map to correct the illumination effect
+**Step 4**: create a r^0.5 correction map to correct the illumination effect\
-This step uses [diskmap](https://diskmap.readthedocs.io/en/latest/) to calculate the stellocentric distances, thus the r^0.5 correction map.
+This step uses [diskmap](https://diskmap.readthedocs.io/en/latest/) to calculate the stellocentric distances, thus the r^0.5 correction map.\
 Input: disk parameters
-Output: radius map and r^0.5 correction map.
+Output: radius map and r^0.5 correction map. \
 Step 4 prepares the correction file for Step 6

-**Step 5**: calculate the uncertainty cube for MCMC disk modeling
+**Step 5**: calculate the uncertainty cube for MCMC disk modeling \
-The uncertainty map/cube can be estimated by applying the standard deviation per spatial pixel in the spectral direction on the residual cube of the disk-subtracted data cube
+The uncertainty map/cube can be estimated by applying the standard deviation per spatial pixel in the spectral direction on the residual cube of the disk-subtracted data cube\
-Input: MCMC results
+Input: MCMC results \
-Outputs: uncertainty cube
+Output: uncertainty cube \
 Step 5 prepares the uncertainty cube for MCMC disk modeling

 **Step 6**:
-Extracting the disk reflectance spectrum with four flux corrections (see Xie et al., **in prep** for details)
+Extracting the disk reflectance spectrum with four flux corrections (see Xie et al., **in prep** for details)\
-Input: residual disk cube (from Step 2), residual disk-free cube (from MCMC disk modeling), best-fit disk model (from MCMC disk modeling), stellar photosphere model, PSF convolution correction cube (from Step 3), the illumination correction map (from Step 4), masks of disk spectral extraction regions
+Input: residual disk cube (from Step 2), residual disk-free cube (from MCMC disk modeling), best-fit disk model (from MCMC disk modeling), stellar photosphere model, PSF convolution correction cube (from Step 3), the illumination correction map (from Step 4), masks of disk spectral extraction regions.
-Outputs: disk reflectance spectrum, RDI throughout
+Output: disk reflectance spectrum, RDI throughout